Constipation is a condition of the digestive system where an individual has hard faeces that are difficult to expel

 - Trivrit-Operculina turpethum

-- Avipattikara choorna – A famous herbal powder mix, useful in gastritis, indigestion, urinary tract disorders, liver disorders, alcoholism
+- Avipattikara choorna – A famous herbal powder mix, useful in gastritis, indigestion, urinary tract disorders, liver disorders, and alcoholism.
+Take 1 – 2 teaspoons of Avipattikar Churna (powder) with water or milk twice a day.

 - Swadishta virechana choorna

-- Trivrit lehyam – Useful in constipation, diseases of heart.
+- Trivrit lehyam – Useful in constipation, and diseases of the heart.
 Also used in Virechana (Purgation treatment)

 - Abhaya modaka

-- Dantyarishta – used in the treatment of hemorrhoids, constipation, gastric, intestine and spleen related diseases.
+- Dantyarishta – used in the treatment of haemorrhoids, constipation, gastric, intestine and spleen-related diseases.

-- Drakshadi avaleha – used in jaundice, fatty liver changes, anemia
+- Drakshadi avaleha – used in jaundice, fatty liver changes, anaemia

 - Icchabhedi rasa – Very powerful purgative.
 Used only in severe conditions

-- Ashwakanchuki rasa – used in the treatment of cold, cough, bronchitis, asthma, fever.
+- Ashwakanchuki rasa – used in the treatment of cold, cough, bronchitis, asthma, and fever.

-- Anthrakutharam Gulika – Ayurvedic tablet used in bloating, constipation and such other abdominal conditions.
+- Anthrakutharam Gulika – Ayurvedic tablet used in bloating, constipation and other abdominal conditions.

 - Sukha Virechana Vati – Also used in Panchakarma treatment

-- Pancha Sakara Churna – Famous medicine in North India, also useful in indigestion
+- Pancha Sakara Churna – Famous medicine in North India, also useful in indigestion.
+Take 1 – 2 teaspoons of Panchasakar churna with lukewarm water.

-- Naracha Rasa – used in treatment of ascites and constipation.
+- Naracha Rasa – used in the treatment of ascites and constipation.

 - Kayam Churna – a proprietary Ayurvedic medicine